 In this fundamental ambiguity lies Kafka's secret.
 These perpetual oscillations between the natural and the extraordinary, the individual and the universal, the tragic and the everyday, the absurd and the logical, are found throughout his work and give it both its resonance and its meaning.
-[8]

-Travis Proulx and Steven J. Heine did this experiment, and found that the group that read the absurd version of the story were 26% more accurate (correctly identified strings from the grammar) than the other, and classified 33% more strings as belonging to the grammar (ignoring whether they were right or wrong) [9].
+[5] Travis Proulx and Steven J. Heine did this experiment, and found that the group that read the absurd version of the story were 26% more accurate (correctly identified strings from the grammar) than the other, and classified 33% more strings as belonging to the grammar (ignoring whether they were right or wrong) [6].
 Proulx and Heine claim this latter result is because of increased motivation, but perhaps it's just increased energy.

-Though I didn't do the experiment, my interpretation of its results differs from those researchers.
 The straightforward version of the story is linear and boring.
-It doesn't require any guesswork to get its "meaning," which in this case is nothing more than its (dull) plot and happy ending.
+It doesn't require any quesswork to get its "meaning," which in this case is nothing more than its (dull) plot and happy ending.
 The absurd version is not particularly crazy or surreal, but it does call for lots of abduction to try to make sense of it.
 Like many surreal and absurdist stories, no abductions work well, and the reader is left with a sense of mystery and strangeness.
 But the brain is hard at work abducing and becoming defamiliarized.
-No wonder, then, that a mind open to far-flung connections is able to learn a little more effectively and confidently.
+No wonder, then, that with the mind open to far-flung connections it is able to learn a little more effectively and confidently.